Stolarskis/SpaceGame/DesignDocuments/designProposal.md

       that we find through playing the game or having some of our friends play the game.
     - Make sure all ship + station art is of the same quality.

+#### Notes about the requirements of different game objects.

+###Player
+  ##Player Movement
+    -The player shall be capable of movement.
+The movement will be limited to a rotation on an xy plane and a forward vector that is initiated from the back of the players ship.
+    -The player shall have the ability to equip different styles of engines to ship allowing for varying speeds of both the xy rotation and of the size of the forward vector.
+    -The player shall be capable of being slowed by other objects in the game.
+  ##Player Health
+    -The player shall have a set amount of health.
+That health will take the form of shields, armor, and hull hit points.
+    -The player shall have varying amounts of these based off of the amount of defensive items located in the ships build.
+  ##Player Wealth
+    -The player shall be capable of getting, spending, and saving money through out the game.
+  ##Player Interactions
+    -The player shall be capable of interacting with objects in the world.
+    -The player shall be capable of the following -Shooting other ships
+      -Buying upgrades in the form of items
+      -Changing the build of the ship
+      -Docking with structures in order to heal.
+  ###Player

+###Ships
+  ##Ship Types
+    -A ship shall have a ship type
+    -A ship will belong to a certain faction
+  ##Ship Health
+    -A ship shall have base hull, armor, and shield stats.
+    -A ship shall have a base amount of spots for items to fit in.
+  ##Ship Speed
+    -A ship shall have a base speed
+###Ships